openrewrite/rewrite-docs/authoring-recipes/recipe-development-environment.md

 * A `groupId` of `com.yourorg`
 * An `artifactId` of `rewrite-recipe-starter`,
 * A `version` of `1.0.1-SNAPSHOT`.
 {% endhint %}

+{% hint style="warning" %}
+If the recipe you're wanting to use is a [Refaster template recipe](/authoring-recipes/refaster-recipes.md), please keep in mind that the _recipe name_ is not the class name – it is the generated class name.
+For instance, if you wanted to test the [SimplifyTernary recipe](https://github.com/moderneinc/rewrite-recipe-starter/blob/main/src/main/java/com/yourorg/SimplifyTernary.java) - you would need to enter `com.yourorg.SimplifyTernaryRecipes` as the recipe name.
+{% endhint %}

 Now you can run your recipe with `mvn rewrite:run` or `mvn rewrite:dryRun`